anotherhope/rcloud/docs/local-to-local/README.md

 ```

 ## To Do:

-### Feature:
 - [x] Use fsnotify to detect real time change and make a sync
-	- [ ] Optimization: Use only Sync at start, and copyto Only on file change
+	- [ ] Optimization: Use only sync at start, and copyto only on file change